Arrivals and Residence Information

 Valuables: Guests may secure small items in an individual safety deposit box (subject to availability) at the Front Desk.
 Banff Centre and its agents are not liable for any or all property lost or left on the premises.
 To protect your valuables, please keep your door locked and windows closed when you are not in your room.

 On-site accommodation may be available for guests of participants on a short-term, space available basis.
 Non-participant rates apply.
-Contact the Office of the Registrar prior to arrival.
+Contact the Guest Services team prior to arrival.

 Participants are responsible for the actions and behaviours of their guests while on-site.
 Guests are not allowed in the residence buildings after 11 p.m. unless they are registered with the Front Desk and assigned overnight accommodation.
 There is a charge for overnight guest accommodation.